 Basic Drawing Tools

-Therefore, to guarantee a successful 3D model or project on AutoCAD from the beginning, the following are some of the most basic drawing tools that users will need to manage along with their simple definition:
+Therefore, to guarantee a successful 3D model or project on AutoCAD from the beginning, we recommend using the following tools:

-- Arc: a circle segment that can be defined by selecting three points through in which AutoCAD can generate an arc.
+- Arc: A circle segment that can be defined by selecting three points through which AutoCAD can generate an arc.

-- Circle: the only variables to create a circle are the radius and the centre point.
+- Circle: The only variables to create a circle are the radius and the center point.
 The shortcut to creating a loop on AutoCAD is “c.”

-- Spline: a spline can be defined as a curve that is generated by specific mathematical equations.
+- Spline: A curve that is generated by specific mathematical equations.
 The user can select as many verticles as they wish and AutoCAD will release a spline curve that incorporates all of these points.
 Splines are most often used for cosmetic purposes, and the program shortcut is “spl.”

-- Ellipse: commonly recognised as an oval, an ellipse is very similar to a circle except it requires a radius to be defined for both their horizontal and vertical exponents.
+- Ellipse: Commonly recognized as an oval, an ellipse is very similar to a circle except it requires a radius to be defined for both their horizontal and vertical exponents.

-- Hatch: known on AutoCAD software as space fillers, they can be made of a solid colour or a more specific pattern that was designed by the user.
-They can be applied to a particular object such as looped polyline.
+- Hatch: Known on AutoCAD software as space fillers, they can be made of a solid color or a more specific pattern that was designed by the user.
+They can be applied to a particular object, such as a looped polyline.

 Basic Modifying Tools